Event-Triggered Distributed Estimation With Decaying Communication Rate: Introduction

-3. We prove that the communication rate is decaying to zero almost surely as time $t$ goes to infinity (Theorem \ref{thm_rate}) with the rate $o(t^{-\gamma}),$ $\gamma\in[0,1/2)$.
-Moreover, we show that it is feasible to tune the threshold and the step size such that the requirements of the algorithm convergence and the communication rate decay are satisfied simultaneously.
-To the best of our knowledge, this is the first result on communication rate in the direction of event-triggered distributed algorithms for estimating static parameters or solutions \cite{cao2020decentralized,chen2016event}.
-Our result indicates that while ensuring successful parameter estimation, the algorithm enables to alleviate channel burden and resource consumption in sensor communication compared to existing time-triggered approaches \cite{rad2010distributed,kar2011convergence,kar2013distributed,cattivelli2010diffusion,zhang2012distributed,wang2019distributed,lei2015distributed} which require a persistent positive communication rate.
+3. We prove that the communication rate is decaying to zero almost surely as time goes to infinity (Theorem \ref{thm_rate}) with a quantified speed.
+Moreover, we show that it is feasible to tune the threshold and the step size such that the requirements of the algorithm convergence and the communication rate decay are satisfied simultaneously. {We also show that given the step size, adjusting the decay speed of the triggering threshold can lead to a tradeoff between the convergence rate of the estimation error and the decay speed of the communication rate.
+Specifically, increasing the decay speed of the threshold would make the communication rate decay faster, but reduce the convergence rate of the estimation error.} To the best of our knowledge, this is the first result on communication rate in the direction of event-triggered distributed algorithms for estimating static parameters or solutions \cite{cao2020decentralized,chen2016event}.
+Our result indicates that while ensuring successful parameter estimation, the algorithm enables to alleviate channel burden and resource consumption in sensor communication compared to existing time-triggered approaches \cite{rad2010distributed,kar2011convergence,kar2013distributed,cattivelli2010diffusionLMS,zhang2012distributed,wang2019distributed,lei2015distributed} which require a persistent positive communication rate.